Duffys Malt Whisky

 Recommended for: Relief from a sour stomach, neutralize gastric acidity, correcting general hyper acidity, biliousness, and indigestion.
 Also marketed to treat hangovers, wrinkles, gluttony, middle age and “smoker’s fag”

 Mexican Mustang Liniment

-Bottle circa 1850s
+Bottle Circa: 1850s

-“For Man or Beast”
+“For Man and Beast”

-Recommend for; rheumatic pains, sprains, strains, burns, bites, scalds, colds, sore throats and lameness.
+Recommend for: rheumatic pains, sprains, strains, burns, bites, scalds, colds, sore throats and lameness.